Zero modes and index theorems for non-Hermitian Dirac fermions: Jackiw-Rossi index theorem

 \subsection{Generalized NH Jackiw-Rossi operator}

 The spectral symmetry of the Jackiw-Rossi Hamiltonian with respect to the antiunitary operator ${\mathcal A}=\Gamma_{23} {\mathcal K}$, allows one to introduce additional terms therein, leading to the \emph{generalized} Jackiw-Rossi Hamiltonian.
-When extended to the case of NH systems, the generalized NH Jackiw-Rossi operator takes the following form \allowdisplaybreaks[4]
+When extended to the case of NH systems, where ${\mathcal A}$ generates a pseudo-particle-hole symmetry, the generalized NH Jackiw-Rossi operator takes the following form \allowdisplaybreaks[4]

 Notice that that the matrix operator $\Gamma_{34}$, appearing with the minimally coupled gauge field $\vec{A}$, causes the U(1) rotation between the real and imaginary components of the composite mass order, represented by $\Gamma_3$ and $\Gamma_4$, respectively.
 Hence, the presence of such gauge field is necessary for the stability of an isolated or deconfined vortex.
 The physical origin of such a gauge field and two other quantities, namely $\mu$ and $h$, depends on microscopic details.
 For example, in graphene-based Dirac system of spinless fermions the gauge field enters as the axial or chiral gauge field pointing in the opposite directions near two complementary valleys, and $\mu$ ($h$) corresponds to Haldane's quantum anomalous Hall insulator mass (chiral chemical potential).
-On the other hand, on the surface of three-dimensional topological insulators featuring a superconducting vortex, the gauge field results from regular electromagnetic vector potential, and $\mu$ ($h$) represents the $z$-component of surface magnetization (chemical potential).
-The forthcoming discussion in this section on the existence of zero-energy modes in the spectrum of $H^{\rm Gen}_{\rm JR}$ will be guided by the existing results in the Hermitian system ($\alpha=0$)~\cite{goswamiroy}.
+On the other hand, on the surface of three-dimensional topological insulators featuring a superconducting vortex, the gauge field results from regular electromagnetic vector potential, and $\mu$ ($h$) represents the $z$ component of surface magnetization (regular chemical potential).
+The forthcoming discussion in this Section on the existence of zero-energy modes in the spectrum of $H^{\rm Gen}_{\rm JR}$ will be guided by the existing results in the Hermitian system ($\alpha=0$)~\cite{goswamiroy}.